 As Google’s John Mueller recommends, you should implement hreflang attributes between the pages in the same format (AMP-AMP, desktop-desktop, mobile-mobile):

-If it still doesn’t make sense to you, AmpByExample.com created a straightforward diagram that will help you understand it.
+If it still doesn’t make sense to you, check out this guide to internationalization that will help you understand it, including the following diagram:

 As discussed previously, hreflang tags are a strong hint for Google on which language version to show in Google search results.